Updated 10/21/16 -- Download Adobe Version of Frequently Asked Questions (with table of contents)

 How will Access database users update their databases from older versions to the new version?

 This should be coordinated with your Agency/Department IT Staff who manage the Access databases.
-If you are supported by DII for Desktop Support, you can coordinate the installation/upgrade of the desktop version of Access with Desktop Support to ensure a smooth transition (G3 licensed users only).
+If you are supported by ADS for Desktop Support, you can coordinate the installation/upgrade of the desktop version of Access with Desktop Support to ensure a smooth transition (G3 licensed users only).
 The online version will be at the latest version (G1 users).

 Who will help with the Access database conversions when new versions are pushed out?